dejanbatanjac/dejanbatanjac.github.io/_posts/2019-04-22-Batch norm.md

 There are five things important for the batch norm (BN):

-* Apply BN to a single layer
+* Apply BN to a single layer for every mini batch
-* BN works on a single mini batch data
 * Normalize the output from the layer activations
 * Multiply normalized output by parameter weight
 * Add to all of that the parameter bias